San Pedro Street

-San Pedro Street is a major north–south thoroughfare in Los Angeles, California, running from Little Tokyo in Downtown Los Angeles to West Rancho Dominguez.
+San Pedro Street is a major north–south thoroughfare in Los Angeles County, California, running from Little Tokyo in Downtown Los Angeles through South Los Angeles before terminating in the unincorporated area of West Rancho Dominguez.

 San Pedro Street was one of the earliest roadways, along with Alameda Street, between central Los Angeles and the Port of Los Angeles; much of the road's original alignment south of Jefferson Boulevard has been renamed Avalon Boulevard.

 The portion of San Pedro Street north of 1st Street was renamed Judge John Aiso Street in 1999.